all my waldorf guilt

 Long ago–so long ago–when H was a bald baby with a big head, I read about Waldorf.
 There were so many things I loved about Waldorf education–the focus on play, and handiwork, and the ebb and flow of the seasons.
 The way it values the imagination.
 As a former public school teacher, I had questions too–methods of learning for older kids seemed somewhat unprogressive; technology seemed to have no place in the curriculum.

-As I made our home a learning place when the kids were young, I included lots of Waldorf-ish things–wooden toys, instruments, garden tools, book with fairies and princes, and copious, copious craft supplies.
+As I made our home a learning place when the kids were young, I included lots of Waldorf-ish things–wooden toys, instruments, garden tools, books with fairies and princes, and copious, copious craft supplies.
 But somehow other things managed to sneak in through the backdoor, things like computers and (shudder) gaming systems.

 And that’s when this little creature I call My Waldorf Guilt began to sit on my shoulder and taunt me, to whisper how much I have failed.